 Medicare regularly collects publicly available data on every nursing facility in Aurora, Illinois based on information gathered through inspections, surveys and investigations.
 According to the federal agency, investigators found serious violations and deficiencies at twenty-one (30%) of the sixty-nine Aurora nursing facilities that led to resident injuries.
 If your loved one was mistreated, abused, injured or died unexpectedly from neglect while living in a nursing home in Illinois, let our law firm protect the rights of your family.
-Contact the Aurora nursing home abuse lawyers at Nursing Home Law Center (800-926-7565) today to schedule a free case consultation to discuss filing a claim for compensation to recover your damages.
+Contact the Aurora nursing home abuse & neglect lawyers at Nursing Home Law Center (800-926-7565) today to schedule a free case consultation to discuss filing a claim for compensation to recover your damages.

-In fact, The Aurora, Illinois nursing home neglect attorneys at Nursing Home Law Center LLC have seen a significant rise in the number of civil cases involving abuse, neglect and mistreatment occurring in nursing facilities throughout Illinois.
+In fact, The Aurora, Illinois nursing home negligence attorneys at Nursing Home Law Center LLC have seen a significant rise in the number of civil cases involving abuse, neglect and mistreatment occurring in nursing facilities throughout Illinois.

 As a suburban city located on the outskirts of the Chicago metropolitan area, Aurora Illinois has more than 200,000 residents of which more than 13,000 of them are 65 years and older.
 The number of senior citizens has risen significantly over the last few decades in direct proportion to the greater number of baby boomers entering their retirement age every year.